Physics-Informed Neural Engine Sound Modeling with Differentiable Pulse-Train Synthesis: Pulse-Train-Resonator Architecture

-Standardized frame-rate embeddings are decoded into time-varying synthesis parameters and upsampled to audio rate (16 kHz) for waveform generation.
+All time-varying synthesis parameters are network-predicted; resonator coefficients are directly learned parameters, encouraging convergence on a single dataset-wide solution.
+Standardized features are encoded into frame-rate embeddings, decoded into synthesis parameters, and upsampled to audio rate (16~kHz) for waveform generation.
 In parallel, the original (non-standardized) RPM and torque trajectories are preserved at audio rate to derive physically meaningful conditioning signals applied directly before the synthesis stage.